 Ghana to host Nzema Solar Power Station, the largest solar power plant in Africa

 Ghana is set to host the largest solar power plant in Africa, the Nzema solar park to be located in the country’s Western Region.
-The 155MW solar photovoltaic (PV) plant project will be done at a cost US$400m, and is expected to improve Ghana’s electricity deficit by a 6% rise on capacity as well as creating hundreds of jobs to Ghanaians and reducing emissions.
+The 155MW solar photovoltaic (PV) plant project will be done at a cost of US$400M and is expected to improve Ghana’s electricity deficit by a 6% rise in capacity as well as create hundreds of jobs for Ghanaians and reduce emissions.

 Blue Energy is the company behind the solar power project.
-Chris Dean,the Chief Executive of the Blue Energy has been quoted in their website as saying that Ghana’s has a forward-thinking strategy that puts it in a strong position to lead the renewable energy revolution in sub-Saharan Africa.
+Chris Dean, the Chief Executive of Blue Energy has been quoted on their website as saying that Ghana has a forward-thinking strategy that puts it in a strong position to lead the renewable energy revolution in sub-Saharan Africa.

-He added that Nzema is a case study for how governments can unlock the huge potential for solar energy in Africa.
+He added that Nzema is a case study of how governments can unlock the huge potential for solar energy in Africa.